Find information on how we’re keeping you safe from COVID-19 here

 Planning your journey

 At your follow up consultation, your Consultant will discuss the results from your initial consultation and any diagnostic tests you might have had.
 They will use these results to recommend the most appropriate treatment journey for your condition.
 This might be discharging you if no further treatment is required or booking you in for additional care.

 In most instances you won’t require a procedure or surgery.
 Whenever that’s the case your consultant will discuss more appropriate treatment options with you.
 This might be referring you to one of our Consultant Physicians for ongoing care.

 Our holistic team means that whatever your symptoms or condition may be, your consultant will be able to recommend the best person for you and work with them to manage your ongoing care.

 If your Consultant recommends that you have a procedure, in most cases we will be able to look after you on the Women’s Health floor.
 Should you need a procedure that we cannot carry out in-house, then we will refer you to one of our accredited partners, ensuring you remain in the very best care.

 Our partner doctors have been involved in the design of our procedure rooms, so from the space the team works in, to the equipment they work with, everything has been planned with patients in mind.
 Because our teams work together every day, there’s no need for introductions or explanations; they can just focus on your care.

 Your Consultant will explain the whole procedure to you, including any risks and what to expect afterwards.
-If you still have questions or just want to read at your own pace, you can find out more about your symptoms, conditions or treatment on our Areas of Expertise page.
+If you still have questions or just want to read at your own pace, you can find out more on our Symptoms & Conditions page, or on our Tests, Procedures & Services page.,